folio-org/folio-ansible/doc/ansible-roles.md

 *Note: without a running Okapi instance with mod-users, this role will fail*

+## mod-circulation
+Loads the Docker image from Docker Hub, registers and deploys as a system service in a running Okapi instance.
+Depends on:
+- docker-engine
+- okapi-undeploy

+*Note: without a running Okapi instance with mod-loan-storage, this role will fail*

 ## mod-loan-storage
 Loads the Docker image from Docker Hub, registers and deploys as a system service in a running Okapi instance, with persistent